AishwaryaRajur22/Personal-website/content/projects/AlgoliaWordPressMediumPost.md

 company: 'Hackathon'
 showInProjects: true
 ---

-Developed an interactive web-based dashboard using Docker that streamlined data analysis from the Postgres database, resulting in more efficient decision-making and reduced the time spent on data processing.
-The built dashboard allowed users to plot data in real time.
+This project is a web-based dashboard built with Python, Flask, and PostgreSQL to visualize real-time bioreactor data.
+It allows users to plot and download data (temperature, pH, oxygen, pressure) as PNG images.
+The application dynamically fetches and displays time-series data from a PostgreSQL database for efficient data monitoring.